qc-hybrid/HackathonNaha2026/index.md

 However, adoption in computational physics is still in its early stages.

 This hackathon offers practical, hands-on training on **integrating AI tools into the workflow of computational physics, e.g., coding and data analysis**.
+Our focus will be the use of AI-powered development tools such as VS code Copilot, Cursor, Claude Code, Codex, etc.

 It is an ideal entry point for:
 - students and postdocs already engaged in research, and
 - a re-skilling opportunity for senior researchers.